CodeYourFuture/curriculum/common-content/en/module/tools/individual-shell-tools/index.md

 Here we are saying: At a terminal prompt (signified by the `%`), run the command `ls`.\
 Below the command is some expected or example output (`file1    file2`) you will see when you run it.

-To call a program, we type its name and press enter, e.g. open a terminal and run:
+To call a program, we type its name and press enter.
+Open a terminal and run:

 ```console
 % ls